diliscia/stm_accessibilty_review/README.md

 ## Next Steps
-* Cross reference the data with traffic and trips usage capacity, to validate the best times for people with reduced mobility to use the public transit.
+* Cross reference the data with traffic and trips usage capacity, to validate the best t

+imes for people with reduced mobility to use the public transit.
-* Map the most accessible friendly routes in Montréal.
+* Map the most accessible friendly routes in Montreal.
 * Cross reference the accessibility data with cultural routes or any other activities, in order to offer the best options to users with reduced mobility.
 * Follow the improvement of the accessibility in the whole network through time.